Indusintelsensithm/CDCFnet/README.md

-# CDCFnet: A nondestructive testing method for surface defects in copper strips and plates based on feature fusion of visible and near-infrared images
+# A dual-modal surface defect detection network for copper strips and plates based on feature fusion of visible-light and near-infrared images

-Here is the official code of CuDCFnet.
+1. Here is the official code of CDCFnet.
 The code will be coming soon!

+2. The KUST-BCSD dataset is a dual-modal surface defect dataset for copper strips and plates, which will be released soon.